Skip to content

 Accessing Video Frames of the Local Streams

-Similar to the accessing the remote stream video frames, use VideoController.setLocalVideoFrameListener() callback.
+Similar to the remote stream, use VideoController.setLocalVideoFrameListener() to access local video frames.

-The Sinch SDK provides a helper function to convert the default I420 frame to NV21 Frame, which is handy to work with when you need to save it as an image on Android.
+The SDK provides a helper to convert the default I420 frame to an NV21 frame, which is handy when you need to save it as an image on Android.
 Use VideoUtils.I420toNV21Frame(VideoFrame) for the conversion.
-Note that this helper doesn't release the original I420 video frame.
+Note: this helper doesn't release the original I420 video frame.

 Example: